Update June 2018

 9. Audit deferral, suspension and withdrawal

 Provides details on deferring Freshcare audits, suspending Freshcare Certification and withdrawing business.

-Growers should refer to this section for details on what to do if they need to defer their audit due to crop loss or similar adverse circumstances
+Participating businesses should refer to this section for details on what to do if they need to defer their audit due to crop loss or similar adverse circumstances

 Outlines the Freshcare fee structure and payment requirements.

 Outlines requirements for businesses to notify Freshcare of prosecutions related to business activities within the scope of Freshcare certification.